HOPLAB-LBP/hoplab-wiki/docs/outreach.md

 - You are funded by society, so it's crucial for the public to know about your research.
 - Despite the fact that it can be stressful, it is also enjoyable and very rewarding!

-### Straightforward Ideas for SciComm Participation
+### Straightforward ideas for SciComm participation
 The easiest and **most straightforward ideas** to start participating in SciComm yourself are:

-- By being active on social media (e.g., on X)
+- Being active on social media (e.g., on X)
-- By creating video abstracts for your paper and starting a Youtube channel
+- Creating video abstracts for your paper and starting a Youtube channel
-- By writing a press release if you have done newsworthy research (ask the [KU Leuven press office](https://nieuws.kuleuven.be/en/press-office/press-office-and-policy-communications) for help)
+- Writing a press release if you have done newsworthy research (ask the [KU Leuven press office](https://nieuws.kuleuven.be/en/press-office/press-office-and-policy-communications) for help)
-- By writing and publishing a blog post about your research (e.g., on [EOS blogs](https://www.eoswetenschap.eu/eosblogs), see for example [Klara's blog](https://www.eoswetenschap.eu/psyche-brein/wat-als-je-je-taal-verliest-na-een-beroerte))
+- Writing and publishing a blog post about your research (e.g., on [EOS blogs](https://www.eoswetenschap.eu/eosblogs), see for example [Klara's blog](https://www.eoswetenschap.eu/psyche-brein/wat-als-je-je-taal-verliest-na-een-beroerte))
-- By making a podcast about your research
+- Making a podcast about your research

-### Training and Opportunities
+### Training and opportunities
 Check out the following sources if you want to **train yourself**:

 - Visuals and slide design: [Principiae](https://www.principiae.be/X0101.php).
 Jean-Luc Doumont is a great speaker and frequently gives workshops at KU Leuven on how to create effective slides, posters, presentations, etc.